Modern Slavery Statement – Financial Year ending 31 December 2022

 - Conduct Rules and Professional Standards policy – The Bank has a well-established set of core values.
 This policy sets out the standard of behaviour that is expected of all employees within the Bank in support of these values and the regulatory Conduct Rules.

 - National minimum wage – The Bank acknowledges and does not pay any staff member less than the prevailing National Minimum Wage rates.

 - Other employment policies – The Bank has in place a comprehensive range of internal policies aimed at providing a safe and harmonious working environment where all employees are treated fairly and respectfully at all times.
-These policies include Anti-Bribery, Bullying & Harassment, Equal Opportunities, Grievance and Disciplinary.
+These policies include Anti-Bribery & Anti-Corruption, Bullying & Harassment, Equity, Diversity & Inclusion.
+Conduct Rules and Professional Standards Policy.
 The Bank also formally recognises the Unite Trade Union to represent the interests of staff.

 The Bank continually assesses its policies and procedures and its suppliers in order to identify any risks faced by the Bank in relation to modern slavery and human trafficking, to be reasonably assured that these risks are monitored and to ensure that appropriate controls are in place to mitigate each risk to an acceptable degree.
 The Bank will review the Modern Slavery Policy on an annual basis.
 Oversight and governance is provided by monthly Conduct and Risk Committee meetings.